-An intangible asset with indefinite useful life is tested for impairment annually either individually or at the CGU level.
+An intangible asset with indefinite useful life is tested for impairment annually either individually or at the cash generating unit (CGU) level.
 Such intangible asset is not amortized.
 The useful life of an intangible asset with an indefinite life is reviewed annually to determine whether the indefinite life assessment continues to be supportable.
-If not, the change in the useful life assessment from indefinite to finite is made on a prospective basis.
+If not, the change in the useful life assessment from indefinite is made on a prospective basis.